The NuSTAR and Chandra view of CL 0217+70 and Its Tell-Tale Radio Halo: Data analysis and results

 The redshift value of the cluster is freed to vary due to the gain issue of \nustar~ (Rojas Bolivar et al., submitted).
 Once the best-fit values are found for the redshift, we then freeze these parameters during error calculations.
 We apply the maximum likelihood-based statistic (hereafter, C-stat) appropriate for Poisson data as proposed by \citet{cash79}.
 Photon counts used in spectral analysis are grouped to have at least 3 counts in each bin.

 We then applied this method to the joint analysis of \nustar~and \chandra~data.
 For all of the joint analyses, we convolve the model with {\tt TBabs} since \chandra~is susceptible to \textit{N$_{H}$}, and we let this parameter free. \cl\ lies within 9\arcdeg\ of the Galactic plane and consequently suffers from a high foreground column density ($N_H \sim 8\times10^{21}$~cm$^{-2}$), which absorbs most X-ray photons with energies below a few keV.
 Near the plane, it is also expected that the column density will be variable on arcminute scales, which cannot be reliably predicted from HI estimates.
 Due to \nustar's lack of bandpass sensitivity below 3 keV, we are able to the ignore foreground absorption at this level \citep{rojas21} for \nustar~analysis for simplicity.
 However, we report $\sim$0.2 keV difference with/without the inclusion of an absorption model with $N_H \sim 8\times10^{21}$~cm$^{-2}$ for the global fit.
 However, when the N$_{H}$ parameter is freed to vary, the face value becomes 10$^{17}$~cm$^{-2}$ where the lower limit hits the hard limit of zero with the higher limit reaching on to 10$^{19}$~cm$^{-2}$.
+This unphysical behavior of the parameter points to NuSTAR's lack of sensitivity to N$_{H}$ at low energies.

 The spectral fit results of the parameters are presented in Table~\ref{tab:globalfit}, and Table~\ref{tab:globalfitNuCh}, for \nustar, and for joint \nustar~and \chandra, respectively.
 To study the non-isothermal gas expected from merging clusters of galaxies, as well as possible non-thermal emission due to inverse Compton (IC) scattering, we applied two more models to the spectra following the work of \citet{rojas21} and \citet{wik14}.